-In my role as a talent development professional, I have been helping managers become better leaders for longer than I like to admit (think decades, not years).
+I have been helping managers become better leaders in the workplace for longer than I like to admit (think decades, not years).
 When I facilitate leadership sessions, participants are often surprised to learn that I believe credibility is the most essential trait of a leader.
-I am not surprised to learn that they often don’t agree with me, or that our perception of credibility and the day-to-day interpretation of it, are vastly different.
+I am not surprised to learn that they often don’t agree with me about leadership traits, or that our perception of credibility and the day-to-day interpretation of it, are vastly different.
+That’s why I’m writing this article and sharing some career advice, with specific work examples.

 Let’s face it, honesty and positive relationships are important to leaders, but if you Google “credibility definition” you won’t find that.
 You’ll discover the top-ranked answer is “the quality of being trusted and believed in” and the synonyms include trustworthiness, reliability, and dependability.